Implantable Device Replacement Procedure

 right side of your heart.
 They are often attached to the heart with a small screw

-Replacing the pulse generator is a simple surgery.
-But your surgeon won’t have to
+Replacing the pulse generator is a simple outpatient surgery similar to your initial

 Your old generator will be disconnected from your leads.
 Then it will be taken out.